 - Stop and Limit orders - The US stopped the use of the stop-loss order in favor of the OCO (Order-Cancels-Order) form of execution.
 This is especially suitable for any trades that have a pending order.

 How to determine if a broker is NFA regulated

-Unlike most of the regulatory bodies around the world, the NFA actually allows any trader or member of the public to review the membership status of a broker.
+Unlike most of the regulatory bodies around the world, the NFA allows any trader or member of the public to review the membership status of a broker.
 This helps to determine if that member is in good standing or has a good professional relationship with the regulator.
-You can easily do this from the NFA website where an investor can check the broker’s standing using the name of the brokerage firm, NFA ID number or even their pool name.
-Getting the ID number of an NFA regulated broker is relatively easy.
-All the members of the NFA are required to stae their ID numbers in their respective websites to promote integrity.
+You can easily do this from the NFA website where an investor can check the broker’s standing using the name of the brokerage firm, NFA ID number, or even their pool name.
+Getting the ID number of an NFA-regulated broker is relatively easy.
+All the members of the NFA are required to state their ID numbers on their respective websites to promote integrity.
 The results will show whether the broker is approved by the NFA and if it is in good standing with other related entities.

-Forex capital Markets was started in 1999 as a forex brokerage company in the US and it was one of the first FX companies to be on the frontier of online-based trading.
-Its headquarters are in New York but the company has a number of smaller offices in the UK, Italy and even France among others.
-It is also a publicly exchanged company on the Nasdaq and has been listed as one of the fastest growing companies for three consecutive years.
+Forex Capital Markets was started in 1999 as a forex brokerage company in the US and it was one of the first FX companies to be on the frontier of online-based trading.
+Its headquarters are in New York but the company has several smaller offices in the UK, Italy, and even France among others.
+It is also a publicly exchanged company on the Nasdaq and has been listed as one of the fastest-growing companies for three consecutive years.
 FXCM review shows that it is regulated by the NFA and other regulatory bodies in foreign jurisdictions, making it a reliable forex broker.